wp-plugins/super-portfolios-and-effects/readme.txt

 == Screenshots ==

-1. Added  item and showing image effects.
+1. Added item on page and showing image effects.

 == Changelog ==